meilisearch/documentation/learn/getting_started/supported_os.md

 Please ensure your operating system is listed on this page before installing the Meilisearch binary.
 Refer to the [changelog](https://github.com/meilisearch/MeiliSearch/releases) for more information on operating system support changes.

+If the provided binaries don't work for you, we recommend compiling Meilisearch from the source files.
+If the compilation fails, Meilisearch is not compatible with your machine.

 ::: warning
-Any operating system or version not listed on this page does not mean Meilisearch won't work at all, we just don't guarantee it.
+Any operating system or version not listed on this page does not mean Meilisearch won't work with it at all, we just don't guarantee it.
 :::

 ## Linux

-The Meilisearch binary works with all Linux distributions with `amd64/x86_64` or `aarch64/arm64` architecture using glibc 2.27 and later.
+The Meilisearch binary works on all Linux distributions with `amd64/x86_64` or `aarch64/arm64` architecture using glibc 2.27 and later.

 ## macOS